Former Scottish Police Authority chair confirms no arrangements had been put in place for Chief Constable Phil Gormley’s return to work

 He added that “it was always our intention that that would have been put in place”.

-Although Flanagan told the committee he couldn’t remember the date of the meeting where he informed Justice Secretary Michael Matheson that Chief Constable Phil Gormley had been recalled from the special leave he had taken following allegations of gross misconduct against him, Justice Secretary Michael Matheson has confirmed that it was 9 November – the day before Chief Constable Phil Gormley would be back in the office.
+Although Flanagan told the committee he couldn’t remember the date of the meeting where he informed Justice Secretary Michael Matheson that Chief Constable Phil Gormley had been recalled from special leave, Justice Secretary Michael Matheson has confirmed that it was 9 November – the day before Chief Constable Phil Gormley would be back in the office.

 Cross-questioned by MSPs on who knew that the SPA was due to discuss Gormley’s return at its board meeting that week, it emerged that the discussion had been scheduled under ‘any other business’, so it would not be evident to anyone who didn’t already know.